 A CareKinesis pharmacist provides recommendations to a 77-year-old female participant with a risk score classified as “very high” in hopes of reducing her medication-related risk.
-The participant has a history of psychosis with paranoia and anxiety, GERD, and irritable bowel syndrome, but has a normal renal function and no known drug allergies.
+The participant has a history of psychosis with paranoia and anxiety, gastroesophageal reflux disease (GERD), and irritable bowel syndrome (IBS), but has a normal renal function and no known drug allergies.

 The participant’s medication regimen includes:

 Dicyclomine 20 mg QID

 The CareKinesis pharmacist notes the duplicate antipsychotics and confirms that the psychiatrist wants the participant on both medications and would not be changing since the participant is currently tolerating as is.